 MADD in Lakeland and Polk County, FL – The organization fights for harsher penalties and punishments in DUI cases throughout Florida.
 MADD has offices throughout the State, including one in Lakeland, FL.
 Local chapters of MADD often request that judges impose a condition that the person sentenced attend a Victim Impact Panel (VIP) organized by the local MADD chapter.MADD in Lakeland 1421 Commercial Park Drive #1

 Lakeland, FL 33801

-Watch a video on YouTube about how the Lakeland Police Department recently won a brand new 2009 Dodge Charger fully equipped for DUI enforcement including a mobile Intoxilyzer 8000 which is the breathalyzer used in Florida.
+Watch a video on YouTube about how the Lakeland Police Department recently won a brand new 2009 Dodge Charger fully equipped for DUI enforcement, including a mobile Intoxilyzer 8000, the breathalyzer used in Florida.

 Video produced by the City of Lakeland Police Department on the dangers of alcohol and drug-impaired driving called DUI.

 This article was last updated on Friday, April 28, 2023.